INTERVIEW BY MARKO SYRJALA AND JARNO HUOVILA

-You’ve got an all new band and management, how about record label?
+You’ve got an all-new band and management.
+How about a record label?

-It’s gonna be our own label.
-Because of all of the problems I’ve had with SPV/Steamhammer, Def American, Phonogram and Geffen, I’m really sick of the big business side of things.
+It’s going to be our own label.
+I’m sick of the big business side of things because of all of the problems I’ve had with SPV/Steamhammer, Def American, Phonogram, and Geffen.
 We’re about the music and the fans, and the way big record companies do things is all about the product, which I always hated.
-When you agonize over the lyrics, sometimes for days or even years, that’s not a product to me, that’s part of my fucking life.
-In the future everything will be our own and we’ll just have distribution.
+When you agonize over the lyrics, sometimes for days or even years, that’s not a product to me.
+That’s part of my fucking life.
+In the future, everything will be our own, and we’ll have distribution.

 You recently changed the band name from BLAZE to BLAZE BAYLEY.
 Was that to mark this as sort of a new beginning?

-The thing is that I spoke to a lot of fans that knew me from IRON MAIDEN and WOLFSBANE and they kept asking what I was doing now.
-I had released four albums with BLAZE and they just didn’t know.
+The thing is that I spoke to a lot of fans that knew me from IRON MAIDEN and WOLFSBANE, and they kept asking what I was doing now.
+I had released four albums with BLAZE, and they didn’t know.
 But everybody knows BLAZE BAYLEY, so hopefully, there’s no mistake about my heritage, that I come from WOLFSBANE and IRON MAIDEN, it’s just easier to recognize.

 That’s right, from Katowice in Poland.